blynkkk/docs/blynk.cloud/device-mqtt-api/miscelaneous.md

 This feature is activated using `Device Menu -> Ping`.

-The server will publish **downlink/ping** topic, with an empty payload.
+The server publishes **downlink/ping** topic, with `QOS 1` and an empty payload.
-In response, the clinet should publish **pong** topic, with an empty payload.

-{% hint style="warning" %}
-Ignoring or skipping the ping message will result in warnings displayed in the web dashboard, when this function is used.
-{% endhint %}
+Subsequently, the client should automatically respond with an MQTT `PUBACK` packet, in accordance with the MQTT standard.

 ## Last Will and Testament